-We’re cooperating fully with associated federal agencies, and are aggressively working in a transparent manner to ensure on going compliance with applicable requirements.
-Specifically, we’re reviewing and enhancing how we design closed vent systems and calculate air emissions.
-The extent of the injunctive terms and penalty amount are not yet known.
+We’re cooperating fully with associated federal agencies and are aggressively working in a transparent manner to confirm ongoing compliance with applicable requirements.
+Specifically, we’re reviewing and enhancing how we design closed-vent systems and calculate air emissions.
+The full extent of the injunctive terms and penalty amount are not yet known.
 We take such allegations and issues very seriously and are focused on enhancing our systems and programs.

 How are we doing?

 Your opinion matters.
 Please take a moment to let us know how useful you find the content on this page.

 If you’d like to give us your feedback on the entire report, please fill out the complete survey for the 2021 report.